xiao-netlytical/KiwiSpec/README.md

 ## 1. KiwiSpec and Interpreter

 The key building blocks of the language are identifiers, expressions, and relationship operators.
 The following examples provide a quick preview of the language.
+The kiwiSpec interpreter can execute the following specs and write the result to the specified files.

 The first example uses conn.log from Zeek to generate a map between an IP address to the provided services.